Internet meme: Contemporary memes

-"Dank memes" are a genre of internet memes, which reached mainstream prominence around 2014.
-Dank memes refer to deliberately zany or odd memes with features such as oversaturated colours, compression artifacts, crude humour, strange captions, and overly loud sounds (termed ear rape).
+"Dank memes" are a genre of internet memes that reached mainstream prominence around 2014.
+Dank memes refer to deliberately zany or odd memes with features such as oversaturated colors, compression artifacts, crude humor, strange captions, and overly loud sounds (termed ear rape).
 The term dank, which refers to cold, damp places, was adapted as a way to describe memes that fit the aforementioned criteria of a dank meme.
 The term may also be used to describe memes that have become overused and stale to the point of paradoxically becoming humorous again.
 Despite having lost popularity since the late 2010s, dank memes have seen several "revival" attempts, popularised on platforms such as TikTok.
-The phenomenon of dank memes sprouted a subculture called the "meme market", satirising Wall Street and applying the associated jargon (such as "stocks") to internet memes.
+The phenomenon of dank memes sprouted a subculture called the "meme market", satirizing Wall Street and applying the associated jargon (such as "stocks") to internet memes.
 Originally started on Reddit as /r/MemeEconomy, users jokingly "buy" or "sell" shares in a meme reflecting opinion on its potential popularity.